ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“A checklist was used during the internal audit to confirm that sample labeling, reagent storage, and instrument maintenance complied with SOPs.”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See traditional definition

-      **Example usage:**
-      *“During pipeline audits, a checklist ensured that software versions, reference databases, QC metrics, and documentation were reviewed for compliance with quality standards.”*

    .. raw:: html